MV Celtic (1903): History

-Postwar, Celtic returned to commercial service in the ownership of Vectis Shipping and, later, Archie Sheaf, both of Newport, Isle of Wight.
+Postwar, Celtic returned to commercial service in the ownership of Vectis Shipping and, later, Alfred Horatio Sheaf, both of Newport, Isle of Wight.
 She was mainly in the cement trade, working between Asham Cement Works on the River Ouse and the Isle of Wight.
 In 1967 the cement works closed, and she then worked between the Isle of Wight and Shoreham by Sea or Greenhithe and was laid up at Newport in 1969.
 She finally ended her days working in the ballast trade in the Thames area.